 An MD Advisor* can help you with your budget and help determine how a mortgage will fit into your financial plan.
-When you’re ready, check out Scotiabank’s eHOME online mortgage hub, which lets you get pre-approved, search for a home and get your final mortgage approval — all in one place, all online.2
+When you’re ready, a Scotiabank Home Financing Advisor can explain the different mortgage options available to you and help you determine the right solution for your needs.

 * MD Advisor refers to an MD Management Limited Financial Consultant or Investment Advisor (in Quebec), or an MD Private Investment Counsel Portfolio Manager.

-1 Projected income is an average estimated amount based on available industry data and is subject to change.
+1 The projected income is an average estimated amount based on available industry data and is subject to change.
 Your actual income may vary.
-Terms and conditions apply.

 The above information should not be construed as offering specific financial, investment, foreign or domestic taxation, legal, accounting or similar professional advice, nor is it intended to replace the advice of independent tax, accounting or legal professionals.